jordandeklerk/ViT-pytorch/README.md

-# Training Vision Transformer on CIFAR-10
+# Vision Transformer on CIFAR-10

 <hr>